StevenWingett/CloseCall/docs/README.md

 1. A Linux operating system

 2. A recent version of [Perl](https://www.perl.org/).
-The following non-core Perl modules should also be installed: Math::Round,
+The following non-core Perl modules should also be installed: Math::Round, String::Approx (this may require libc6-dev), PDL::LiteF, PDL::Stats (for PDL::Stats::Distr)

-4. A recent version of [Bowtie2](http://bowtie-bio.sourceforge.net/bowtie2)
+3. A recent version of [Bowtie2](http://bowtie-bio.sourceforge.net/bowtie2)

-5. A recent version of [HISAT2](https://ccb.jhu.edu/software/hisat2)
+4. A recent version of [HISAT2](https://ccb.jhu.edu/software/hisat2)

 5. A recent version of [FastQ Screen](https://www.bioinformatics.babraham.ac.uk/projects/fastq_screen)

+6. A recent version of [R](https://www.r-project.org)

+7. The Perl Data Language [pdl](http://pdl.perl.org) on your system.

+8. [GNU Scientific Library (GSL).](https://www.gnu.org/software/gsl)  **We recommend using GSL 2.4.**

 These software tools should be in your [path](http://www.linfo.org/path_env_var.html).